 What Followers and Subscribers Mean to Me Now

 When I first authored my Struggle With Stats series back in 2018, I was still focused on my Twitter following and my WordPress subscribers.
 While I still do care about people following me through WordPress Jetpack, very few of my views come from that avenue any more.
-Now that my Twitter feed is gone, my new focus is my own website views and whatever I’m getting out of Substack.
-I amassed 14 subscribers almost immediately, a number which didn’t change for three weeks, although my overall views increased.
+Now that my Twitter feed is gone, my new focus is my own website views and keeping my content fresh.

 I now get fewer interactions and comments than I ever did, even after opening a 14-day window to comment on my newer articles.
 I just get the occasional spam bot and contact forms about guest posting or SEO services, despite the disclaimer that those contacts will be automatically marked as spam.